artanzand/GAN_fake_houses/README.md

 ## Lessons Learned
 - GAN modeling is a difficult task.
 Finding a good architecture is not enough, good quality images and a large training dataset are needed to have a successful model.
-The data collection is in particular difficult since there is many not appropiate images in the public houses image datasets
+The data collection is in particular difficult since there is not many appropiate images in the public datasets
 -
 - Outdoor images
 - Weight decay